-Where appropriate, development will be expected to demonstrate compliance with the following national and Londonwide standards and those set out in the Council's suite of Supplementary Planning Documents:
+Where appropriate, development will be expected to demonstrate compliance with the following national and Londonwide standards supported by the guidance set out in the council's suite of Supplementary Planning Documents:

 - 1. By Design, the CABE urban design principles - 2.
-Lifetime homes, the 16 design criteria required by the London Plan policy 3.8 - 3.
+Lifetime Homes, the 16 design criteria required by the London Plan Policy 3.8 - 3.
 Code for Sustainable Homes, the national standard for sustainable homes - 4.
 BREEAM, the environmental assessment method for non residential development - 5.
-Wheelchair accessibility, the London Plan policy 3.8 - 6.
-Minimum floor space, the London Plan policy 3.5 - 7.
-Outdoor amenity space - 8.
+Wheelchair accessibility, the London Plan Policy 3.8 - 6.
+Minimum floor space, the London Plan Policy 3.5 - 7.
+Outdoor amenity space, the Sustainable Design and Construction SPD - 8.
 Secured by Design, the national Police initiative - 9.
-Play space, the London Plan policy 3.6
+Play space, the London Plan Policy 3.6.